grafana/developer-advocacy/projects/Grafana Office Hours/Grafana Office Hours Readme.md

 - Golioth (tech resource TBD) -- telemetry (IoT)
 	- On k6 Office Hours but they also stream metrics and use Grafana as their visualization layer. (such as driving around and graphing car traffic)
 - Kris Nova on Hachyderm
+- Melori on Loki alerting
+- Matt Abrams on Grafana Play.
+-